Fund Name | SRI Style | Product | Region | Asset Type | Launch Date | |

 Active Ownership

 Pictet Asset Management has been a signatory of the UNPRI since 2007.
 In addition, Pictet Asset Management actively participates in several investor initiatives aimed at sharing best practices between asset managers and owners and encouraging corporate disclosure on ESG issues.
 We are notably involved in the IIGCC (Institutional Investors Group on Climate Change), SSF (Swiss Sustainable Finance) and similar organisation in the UK, Germany and Spain.
+Pictet Group and / or Pictet Asset Management supports and actively participates in international and national initiatives, organisations and partnerships including: Organisation / Initiatives / Partnerships, Pictet's involvement, year, and key areas of focus:

-Source: Pictet Asset Management, [April 2023]
+Source: Pictet Asset Management (April 2023)

 Furthermore, Pictet, together with Swiss Sustainable Finance, was leading an initiative to put pressure on index providers to remove controversial weapon manufacturers from mainstream indices.
 The initiative, launched in August 2018, secured the backing of 174 signatories controlling over USD 9.7 trillion and including international asset owners and managers (as of January 2020).
 This initiative has now been closed due to inclusion of controversial weapons exposure disclosures in draft RTS and EU Benchmarking regulation. |